Command Line Usage¶

 Modify model control variables¶

-The model control variables such as the initial time. final time, time step and saving step can be easily modified using the -I/–initial_time, -F/–final-time, -T/–time-step and -S/–saveper commands respectively.
+The values of the model control variables (i.e. initial time. final time, time step and saving step) can be modified using the -I/–initial_time, -F/–final-time, -T/–time-step and -S/–saveper arguments, respectively.
 For example:

 python -m pysd -I 2005 --final-time=2010 --time-step=1 Teacup.mdl